How to Call Siblings in Japanese?

 兄 (Ani) -> Onii-san or Onii-chan姉 (One) -> Onee-san or Onee-chan

-お兄ちゃん (Onii-chan)” and “お姉ちゃん (Onee-chan)” is nothing more than an informal way of speaking of the older brother and older sister.
+“お兄ちゃん (Onii-chan)” and “お姉ちゃん (Onee-chan)” is nothing more than an informal way of talking about the older brother and sister.
 Onii~ literally means big brother and Onee~ means big sister.
-“Chan” is typically used for children or women younger than the speakers, but it is often used for intimate relationships or when you want to get closer.
+“Chan” is usually used for children or women younger than the speakers, but it is often used for intimate relationships or when you want to get closer.

-The most formal and common is to use the prefix “San”, so we also often hear the words “お兄さん (Onii-san)” for older brother and “お姉さん (Onee-san)” for older sister.
-Both expressions “Onii-chan“, “Onee-chan“, “Onii-san” and “Onee-san” can be used as honorific after the name, such as Kevin-oniichan.
+The most formal and common is to use the prefix “San”, so we often hear the words “お兄さん (Onii-san)” for older brother and “お姉さん (Onee-san)” for older sister.
+The terms “Onii-chan”, “Onee-chan”, “Onii-san”, and “Onee-san” can be used as honorifics after the name, such as Kevin-oniichan.

 These four terms are usually used when the speaker is describing siblings.
-For example, when the speaker talks about his older and younger brothers as the following:
+For example, when the speaker refers to his older and younger brothers as follows

 Watashi no Ani or Otouto, respectively.
 (My elder or younger brother)

-Or When someone is describing someone else brother or sister.
-For example Hanako’s younger brother, then the sentence will be:
+Or if someone is describing someone else’s brother or sister.
+For example, Hanako’s younger brother, then the sentence will be:

 Hanako no Otoutosan. ~san to express respect

-Additionally, “Ani” and “Ane” may take the honorific title “O” indicating further respect.
-These are usually used in conjunction with the honorific title.
-“San” or “Chan” is the most common for all these four calls.
-Although “Sama” is sometimes used for respecting the older siblings.
+In addition, “Ani” and “Ane” may take the honorific “O” to indicate further respect.
+These are usually used in conjunction with the honorific.
+“San” or “Chan” is the most common for all four of these titles.
+Although “Sama” is sometimes used to show respect for the older siblings.

-These are used when the speaker is describing another’s older sibling.
-But also when addressing his or her own older sibling.
-Thus, the speaker may call his older brother (e.g., Kenta) “Onii-san,” “Onii-chan,” “Kenta-Niisan,” etc..
-Depending on how he sees Kenta, though the most common form is a simple “Onii-san”.
-This is part of modern etiquette in Japanese.
+These are used when the speaker is describing someone else’s older sibling.
+But also when addressing one’s own older sibling.
+Thus, the speaker may refer to his older brother (e.g., Kenta) as “Onii-san,” “Onii-chan,” “Kenta-Niisan,” and so on.
+Depending on how he sees Kenta, though, the most common form is a simple “Onii-san”.
+This is part of modern Japanese etiquette.

-While it is normal in English to address older siblings by their names, in Japanese it is a serious breach of etiquette if it is not associated with a familial term.
-Similar to addressing parents by their names, and marks a distance between the two siblings.
-On the other hand, younger siblings are pretty much always addressed by their first name.
+While in English it is normal to address older siblings by their names, in Japanese it is a serious breach of etiquette if it is not accompanied by a familial term.
+It is similar to calling your parents by their names, and marks a distance between the two siblings.
+On the other hand, younger siblings are almost always called by their first names.

 While English does not distinguish between older and younger siblings, Japanese has words that classify both the gender and age (relative to the speaker) of a sibling.
 There are four basic terms:

-In addition, Nii [兄] and Nee [姉] can be addressed with the honorific title “O”, which expresses even more respect.
-However, this is not obligatory.
-When speaking to your older brother, you would address him as “Niisan” or “Oniisan.”
-Older sisters would address you as “Neesan” or “Oneesan” and younger siblings usually by their name.
+In addition, Nii [兄] and Nee [姉] can be addressed with the honorific “O,” which shows even more respect.
+However, this is not mandatory.
+If you were talking to your older brother, you would address him as “Niisan” or “Oniisan.
+Older sisters would be called “Neesan” or “Oneesan,” and younger siblings would usually be called by their name.

-Next, for these four basic words, there are numerous variations due to regional differences in pronunciation and colloquial usage.
-Here are some of the alternate versions of Nii [兄] you may encounter in manga and anime, to name just one example:
+Next, these four basic words have numerous variations due to regional differences in pronunciation and colloquial usage.
+Here are some of the alternate versions of nii [兄] that you may encounter in manga and anime, to name just one example:

 1. Oniisan [お兄さん] or Oneesan [ お姉さん] > General term for older brother and sister.